danshumaker/bitbucket-cmd/README.md

     Information stored!

-This saves your credentials (base64 encoded) in the (current directory):https://github.com/danshumaker/bitbucket-cmd/pull/2 in a subdirectory `.bitbucket` folder.
+This saves your credentials (base64 encoded) in the [current directory](https://github.com/danshumaker/bitbucket-cmd/pull/2) in a subdirectory `.bitbucket` folder.
 Named config.json
 This config behavior was used from the jira-cmd repo listed above.

 #### Reviewers